-After downloading a binary release, visit https://golang.org/doc/install or load doc/install.html in your web browser for installation instructions.
+After downloading a binary release, visit https://go.dev/doc/install for installation instructions.

-If a binary distribution is not available for your combination of operating system and architecture, visit https://golang.org/doc/install/source or load doc/install-source.html in your web browser for source installation instructions.
+If a binary distribution is not available for your combination of operating system and architecture, visit https://go.dev/doc/install/source for source installation instructions.

-Go is the work of hundreds of contributors.
+Go is the work of thousands of contributors.
 We appreciate your help!

-To contribute, please read the contribution guidelines: https://golang.org/doc/contribute.html
+To contribute, please read the contribution guidelines at https://go.dev/doc/contribute.

-Note that the Go project does not use GitHub pull requests, and that we use the issue tracker for bug reports and proposals only.
-See https://golang.org/wiki/Questions for a list of places to ask questions about the Go language.
+Note that the Go project uses the issue tracker for bug reports and proposals only.
+See https://go.dev/wiki/Questions for a list of places to ask questions about the Go language.